-By not passing new water resources development legislation:
+Without passing new water resources development legislation:

-- The Corps of Engineers and the Administration continue to operate without direction from Congress - The federal bureaucracy continues unchecked and unreformed - Needed improvements recommended by the Corps Chief of Engineers that have been fully vetted and heavily studied but require Congressional approval remain stalled and American competitiveness continues to erode - The unwieldy permit and review process for developing our water infrastructure remains tied up in red tape, costing us time and money and preventing action - Ongoing Corps construction activities that need modifications requiring Congressional authorization have stalled or stopped - Studies that could lead to potential Corps activities to address port, inland waterways, flood control, and environmental restoration issues are unable to move forward - Flexibility for state and local governments and opportunities for private sector involvement remain limited - Other countries continue to modernize their infrastructure and increase their ability to attract private sector job-creators and investment
+• The Corps of Engineers and the Administration continue to operate without new direction and oversight from Congress • The federal bureaucracy continues unchecked and unreformed • Needed project improvements recommended by the Corps Chief of Engineers that have been fully vetted and heavily studied - but require Congressional approval - remain stalled and American competitiveness continues to erode • The Corps review process for developing our water infrastructure remains inefficient, costing us time and money and preventing action • Ongoing Corps construction activities that need modifications requiring Congressional authorization have stalled or stopped, resulting in stranding of capital investment and increased project costs • Studies that could lead to potential Corps activities to address port, inland waterways, flood control, and environmental restoration issues are unable to move forward • Flexibility for state and local governments and opportunities for private sector involvement remain limited • Other countries continue to modernize their infrastructure and increase their ability to attract private sector job-creators and investment, leaving the United States behind on global trade WRRDA 2014 HIGHLIGHTS The Water Resources Reform and Development Act of 2014 is one of the most policy and reform focused measures of its kind in the last two decades.
+WRRDA streamlines the project delivery process, promotes fiscal responsibility, and strengthens our water transportation networks to promote competitiveness, prosperity, and economic growth.

-WRRDA 2013 HIGHLIGHTS

-The Water Resources Reform and Development Act of 2013 is one of the most policy and reform focused measures of its kind in the last two decades.
-WRRDA cuts federal red tape and bureaucracy, streamlines the project delivery process, promotes fiscal responsibility, and strengthens our water transportation networks to promote competitiveness, prosperity, and economic growth.
 WRRDA contains no earmarks and makes major reforms to increase transparency, accountability, and Congressional oversight in reviewing and prioritizing future water resources development activities.

-Reforms Bureaucracy, Accelerates Project Delivery, and Streamlines Environmental Reviews

-- Sets hard deadlines on the time and cost of studies - Consolidates or eliminates duplicative or unnecessary studies and requires concurrent reviews - Streamlines environmental reviews

-Fiscally Responsible

-- Deauthorizes \$12 billion of old, inactive projects that were authorized prior to WRDA 2007 - Fully offsets new authorizations with deauthorizations - Sunsets new authorizations to prevent future project backlogs - Reduces the inventory of properties that are not needed for the missions of the Corps

-Strengthens Oversight, Transparency, and Accountability

-- NO earmarks - Establishes a new, transparent process for future bills to review and prioritize water resources development activities with strong Congressional oversight

-Increases Flexibility for Non-Federal Interests

-- Maximizes the ability of non-federal interests to contribute their own funds to move authorized studies and projects forward - Expands the ability of non-federal interests to contribute funds to expedite the evaluation and processing of permits - Establishes a Water Infrastructure Public Private Partnership Program

-Improves Competitiveness, Creates Jobs, and Strengthens Water Resources Infrastructure

-- Authorizes needed investments in America's ports - Supports underserved, emerging ports - Reforms and preserves the Inland Waterways Trust Fund - Authorizes priority water resources infrastructure improvements recommended to Congress by the Chief of the Army Corps of Engineers to improve navigation and commerce and address flood risk management, hurricane and storm damage risk reduction, and environmental restoration needs

-REFORMS BUREAUCRACY, ACCELERATES PROJECT DELIVERY, AND STREAMLINES ENVIRONMENTAL REVIEWS

-OLD PROCESS

-15+ YEARS

-NEW PROCESS

-3 YEARS
+Reforms Bureaucracy, Accelerates Project Delivery, and Streamlines Environmental Reviews - Sets hard deadlines on the time and cost of studies - · Consolidates or eliminates duplicative or unnecessary studies and requires concurrent reviews - · Streamlines environmental reviews and improves coordination Fiscally Responsible - Deauthorizes \$18 billion of old, inactive projects that were authorized prior to WRDA 2007 - More than fully offsets authorizations with deauthorizations - Sunsets new authorizations to prevent future project backlogs - Reduces the inventory of properties that are not needed for the missions of the Corps Strengthens Oversight, Transparency, and Accountability • NO earmarks • Establishes a new, transparent process for future bills to review and prioritize water resources development activities with strong Congressional oversight Increases Flexibility for Non-Federal Interests and Leverages Private Sector Investments to Multiply the Effect of Federal Funding - Maximizes the ability of non-federal interests to contribute their own funds to move studies and projects forward - Expands the ability of non-federal interests to contribute funds to expedite the evaluation and processing of permits • Establishes a Water Infrastructure Public Private Partnership Program and new options to expand the local role in project implementation • Creates innovative methods to invest in and finance water resources infrastructure and municipal drinking water and wastewater needs Enhances Safety and Protects Communities - Strengthens dam and levee safety - Improves Army Corps of Engineers responses to extreme weather events - Encourages resilient construction techniques and the use of durable, sustainable, and innovative materials Improves Competitiveness, Creates Jobs, and Strengthens Water Resources Infrastructure • Authorizes needed investment in America's ports, strengthens ports that move the majority of the Nation's commerce, and ensures equity for those ports that contribute the most to the Harbor Maintenance Trust Fund - Supports underserved, emerging ports - Reforms and preserves the Inland Waterways Trust Fund • Authorizes priority water resources infrastructure improvements recommended to Congress by the Chief of the Army Corps of Engineers to improve navigation and commerce and address flood risk management, hurricane and storm damage risk reduction, and environmental restoration needs REFORMS BUREAUCRACY, ACCELERATES PROJECT Delivery, and streamlines environmental reviews OLD PROCESS NEW PROCESS